 Murdoch University has free Wi-Fi on campus for all students.
 The IT Service Desk in the Library can help you set this up.
-Free Wi-Fi in public areas is still new to Perth so not all stores/restaurants have it.

 Snail Mail

 International airmail takes 7-10 days to cross the Pacific in either direction.

 Packages may take longer to receive and do not be surprised if they have been opened by customs.